 You’ll find exhibitions to satisfy every curiosity.
-First, head to the top floor and transport your family back in time by experiencing the Spirit of The Old West.
+First, head to the top floor and transport your family back in time by experiencing the Spirit of the Old West.
 Delve into the lives of Native Americans and early pioneers.
 Dioramas teeming with miniatures will guide you through the history and complicated relationship between the Plains Indians and the settlers.
-Situated on the same floor is the Natural History display, with full-scale artifacts, historical records, mounted majestic animals, plants and ecosystems.

-Next, make your way downstairs to the Art of Africa exhibit, where you’ll explore the depths of African history through paintings, carvings and ritual/ceremonial masks.
+Next, make your way downstairs to the Art of Africa exhibit, where you’ll explore the depths of African history through traditional musical instruments, wooden sculptures and ritual/ceremonial masks.

 The exhibits are seemingly endless as you walk through the museum.
 Your visit won’t be complete without a stop at the iconic Automotive Gallery.
 There are colorful displays of over 40 classic, sports and styling cars.

 Whether you and your family see one or all of the exhibits, the family-friendly Blackhawk Museum is an exceptional place to unwind and discover unknown corners of history.